raseribanez/Pycasso-Python-Art-Creator/README.md

 Most of my improvement ideas involve the user being able to select different options for the output.

+The pycasso_drawingsRandom.py file has the added feature of using random colours - so far I only have 3 colours added to this feature (red, blue and green)

 TO DO LIST: